galek/entt/README.md

 * Statically generated integer identifiers for types (assigned either at compile-time or at runtime).
+* A constexpr utility for human readable resource identifiers.
 * An incredibly fast entity-component system based on sparse sets, with its own views and a _pay for what you use_ policy to adjust performance and memory pressure according to the users' requirements.
+* The smallest and most basic implementation of a service locator ever seen.
+* A cooperative scheduler for processes of any type.
+* All what is needed for resource management (cache, loaders, handles).
 * Signal handlers of any type, delegates and an event bus.
 * A general purpose event emitter, that is a CRTP idiom based class template.
 * An event dispatcher for immediate and delayed events to integrate in loops.
-* The smallest and most basic implementation of a service locator ever seen.
 * ...
 * Any other business.